 The jack accepts a standard 5.5mm plug with the tip ground and the outer shell 7 to 16VDC positive supply.
 A reverse voltage protection diode is included on the board to protect the circuitry in case the voltage on the plug is reversed, but it is still a good idea to double-check the polarity.

 The Encoder Board

-The encoder board has three sections that are of primary interest: the encoder area, the transmitter area, and the key exchange area.
+The encoder board has two sections that are of primary interest: the encoder area and the transmitter area.

 The Encoder Area